Workplace Mental Health & Lyra EAP Telehealth

 Combine Resources

-- Use EAP for initial sessions, then transition to insurance or mental health platform
+- Use EAP for initial sessions, then transition to insurance or mental health platform; some platforms also provide 24/7 digital resources between live sessions to support well being

 - Use coaching for work issues, therapy for clinical concerns